 0: no force, target will react on AI fire only when it hits the target.

-1: once AI selected this target to fight, aim of the will be changed to AI.
+1: once AI selected this target to fight, aim of the target will be changed to AI.

 2: same as 1, but target can also disturb some monsters which in idle state.
 Disturbed monsters will not fight and just walk around in map, until AI will not select them to fight.